n8n-io/n8n-docs/docs/integrations/builtin/credentials/nextcloud.md

 To set it up:

-1. To create your **Web DAV URL**: If Nextcloud is installed in the root of your domain: Enter the URL you use to access Nextcloud and add `/remote.php/dav/`.
-So if you access Nextcloud at `https://cloud.n8n.com`, your WebDAV URL is `https://cloud.n8n.com/remote.php/dav`.
+1. To create your **Web DAV URL**: If Nextcloud is in the root of your domain: Enter the URL you use to access Nextcloud and add `/remote.php/dav/`.
+For example, if you access Nextcloud at `https://cloud.n8n.com`, your WebDAV URL is `https://cloud.n8n.com/remote.php/dav`.
     - If you have Nextcloud installed in a subdirectory, enter the URL you use to access Nextcloud and add `/<subdirectory>/remote.php/dav/`.
 Replace `<subdirectory>` with the subdirectory Nextcloud's installed in.
     - Refer to Nextcloud's [Third-party WebDAV clients](https://docs.nextcloud.com/server/stable/user_manual/en/files/access_webdav.html#third-party-webdav-clients){:target=_blank .external-link} documentation for more information on constructing your WebDAV URL.
 2. Enter your **User** name.